Community health worker

 The MOH is showing signs that it may move away from the PEC in favor of a more traditional health system structure based more on auxiliary nurses in health posts (Centros de Convergencia) rather than CHWs in the communities.
 In theory, rural communities would receive more professional service in this model; in practice, it may sacrifice the benefit that round-the-clock, in-community CHWs has offered.
 Ideally a blended model could be supported, with CHWs for responsiveness and auxiliaries for professionalism.
 In any case, TeleSalud will need to adapt to any changes in the strategy of the MOH.

-Kawok is a health information system that supports community health workers (CHWs), nurses, doctors, supervisors and epidemiologists in their daily work.
+Kawok is a mobile application and web site that supports nurses, doctors, supervisors and epidemiologists in their daily work.

-The core component of Kawok is a mobile application used by CHWs to create and manage cases on their phone.
+The core component of Kawok is a mobile application used by nurses to create and manage cases.
 The application was developed in close collaboration with the Guatemalan ministry of health (MoH).
 Kawok is based on CommCare by Dimagi, a leading mHealth technology platform for low resource settings.
 Kawok is made possible by a strong partnership between Tula and Dimagi, started in 2012.

-The Kawok mobile application is a job aid for CHWs, following MoH guidelines and using culturally appropriate multimedia content to improve usability and educate both CHWs and patients.
-Significant attention was paid to make the application very simple to use and feedback has been extremely positive.
+The Kawok mobile application is a job aid for healthcare professionals, following MoH guidelines and using culturally appropriate multimedia content to improve usability and educate both users and patients.
+Significant attention is paid to make the application very simple to use and feedback has been extremely positive.
 Bona fide epidemiological results are evident from the resulting data, which is automatically and securely synchronized over the internet.
-At any time, over 5000 pregnancies from over 900 communities are being monitored, enabling nurses and doctors in health centers and elsewhere to respond to what is happening at the community level.
+At any time, thousands of pregnant women and children are being monitored, enabling nurses and doctors in health centers and elsewhere to respond to what is happening at the community level.

 Simple and actionable reports and maps are produced daily.
-Customized reports are prepared for health districts, health service providers, supervisors and epidemiologists.
-Some reports are aimed to improve the effectiveness and efficiency of clinical monitoring (e.g. making sure women are receiving timely and appropriate prenatal care and counseling), while others are aimed to improve the effectiveness and efficiency of health worker monitoring (e.g. making sure CHWs are interacting with communities as expected and investigating any potential issues).
+Customized reports are prepared for health districts, health areas, supervisors and epidemiologists.
+Some reports are aimed to improve the effectiveness and efficiency of clinical monitoring (e.g. making sure women are receiving timely and appropriate prenatal care and counseling), while others are aimed to improve the effectiveness and efficiency of health worker monitoring (e.g. making sure nurses are interacting with communities as expected and investigating any potential issues).